-- 1. The quality/price mechanism should be established by a formally constituted and fully accountable tender board before tenders are invited, and all tender documentation should be designed to ensure that appropriate responses are received to which the mechanism can be applied. - 2.
-A quality/price ratio must be agreed at the outset, representing the percentage weightings to be given to quality and price.
+- 1 The quality/price mechanism should be established by a formally constituted and fully accountable tender board before tenders are invited, and all tender documentation should be designed to ensure that appropriate responses are received to which the mechanism can be applied. - 2 A quality/price ratio must be agreed at the outset, representing the percentage weightings to be given to quality and price.
 The more complex the project, and the greater the degree of innovation and flexibility likely to be required from the consultants, the higher the ratio should be.
-Indicative ratios suggested for various types of projects are
+Indicative ratios suggested for various types of projects are:

-Type of project Indicative quality/price ratio Feasibility studies and investigations Innovative projects Complex projects 85/15 80/20 70/30 Straightforward projects Repeat projects 50/50 20/80
+Type of project Indicative quality/price ratio

+Feasibility studies and investigations 85/15

+Innovative projects 80/20

+Complex projects 70/30

+Straightforward projects 50/50

+Repeat projects 20/80

-3. Quality criteria (see also Table 3.1) should be grouped under four main headings and weighted.
-Recommended headings and suggested weightings are
+3 Quality criteria should be grouped under four main headings and weighted.
+Recommended headings and suggested weightings are:

-Quality criteria Suggested weighting range (%)
+Quality criteria Suggested weighting range

-Practice or company 20-30
+Practice or company 20-30%

-Project organization 15-25
+Project organization 15-25%

-Key project personnel 30-40
+Key project personnel 30-40%

-Project execution 20-30
+Project execution 20-30%

-- 4. A quality threshold needs to be established (e.g. 65 out of 100).
-Tenders must achieve this minimum quality score before final interviews are held and prices considered. - 5.
-Submitted tenders are assessed for quality by marking each of the 4 quality criteria out of 100, multiplying each mark by the respective weighting percentage and then adding them together to give a total score out of 100. - Consultants passing the quality threshold (ideally only two to three) are then interviewed, their quality scores are reviewed and their prices examined and marked.
-The lowest compliant bid scores 100 and others score 100 minus the percentage figure above the lowest prices (e.g. a bid 25% above the lowest scores 75).
+- 4 A quality threshold needs to be established (e.g. 65 out of 100).
+Tenders must achieve this minimum quality score before final interviews are held and prices considered. - 5 Submitted tenders are assessed for quality by marking each of the four quality criteria out of 100, multiplying each mark by the respective weighting percentage and then adding them together to give a total score out of 100. - 6 Consultants passing the quality threshold (ideally only two to three) are then interviewed, their quality scores are reviewed and their prices examined and marked.
+The lowest compliant bid scores 100 and others score 100 minus the percentage figure by which their bids exceed the lowest price (e.g. a bid 25 per cent above the lowest bid scores 75).